Synchromysticism

 I had never seen the movie before, as I knew there was a graphic axe killing scene or two in the movie and that kind of put me off watching it over the years.

-And having seen it now I can tell you that it makes 'The Shining' look like a Disney movie by comparison.
+And having seen it now, I can tell you that it makes 'The Shining' look like a Disney movie by comparison.

-Although maybe I'm overselling the violence in the movie, but be warned if you decide to watch it.
+Although maybe I'm overselling the violence in the movie but be warned if you decide to watch it.

-Ned Kelly, a true story that is meant to make you have sympathy for the downtrodden who turn to crime to justify their cause.
+'The Chant of Jimmy Blacksmith' is kind of like the legend of Ned Kelly, a true story that is meant to make you have sympathy for the downtrodden who turn to crime to justify their cause.

 I can't say that I've ever been a fan of the Ned Kelly story, so while I get the "up yours" to the authorities that both stories tell, the violence they use to justify their cause doesn't really wash with me.